-“come together within seconds to care for the unexpected,” says Swanson, who retired as the president of Orlando Health Arnold Palmer Medical Center in February.
+“come together within seconds to care for the unexpected,” says Swanson, who retired as the president of Orlando Health Arnold Palmer Hospital for Children in February.

 “It’s like an OB trauma team.
 Truly they are, many times, on the cusp of a life-and-death situation.
 They practice simulation training and make sure everybody knows what their role is in an emergency situation.

 “There are difficult clinical situations that happen here.
 Most of the time, everything goes smoothly, but in those moments when it doesn’t, you want to be in a place that can quickly assemble the highest skill level to take care of these moms and their babies.”

 Specialties and subspecialties are no longer an exception in women’s health.
 Rather, they are the new norm.
 “We have to keep up with the changing demands of medicine.
 It’s becoming more and more specialized,” says Swanson.
 For example, at Orlando Health Winnie Palmer Hospital for Women & Babies, specialties range from high-risk OB and neonatal care to fetal surgical interventions to women’s cancer care.